-Recently, we accidentally noticed following remarkable and important characteristics of HDAC2(-/-) DT40 mutants, which were cultivated for different long-term periods [92, 95-102].
-IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants at the early stage of cultivation are dramatically reduced in almost similar pattern but in distinct ways in individual mutant clones through various generations during continuous cultivation.
-These distinct ways are fundamentally based on irreversible creation of varied chromatin structure plasticity of the proximal 5'-upstream regions of Pax5,

-Aiolos, EBF1 and OBF1 genes with epigenetic modifications in individual clones of HDAC2(-/-) mutants through various generations during continuous cultivation [92, 97, 100].
-Based on these results [92-97, 99, 100], we proposed a hypothetic concept on the ability of higher eukaryotes for gaining un-programmed and new functions by means of irreversible creation of chromatin structure plasticity through various generations [98, 101, 102].
-Following the ways to diminish IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants as a concrete case, we expanded it to a universal hypothetic concept on the ability of higher eukaryotic cells to adapt to an unexpected, abnormal and/or uncomfortable environment change.
+Recently, we accidentally noticed following remarkable and important characteristics of HDAC2(-/-) DT40 mutants, which were cultivated for different long-term periods [92, 95-103].
+IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants at the early stage of cultivation are dramatically reduced in almost similar pattern but in distinct ways in individual mutant clones through numerous generations during continuous cultivation.
+These distinct ways are fundamentally based on irreversible creation of varied chromatin structure plasticity of the proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes with epigenetic modifications in individual clones of HDAC2(-/-) mutants through numerous generations during continuous cultivation [92, 97, 100].
+Based on these results [92-97, 99, 100], as a concrete case, we first presented a hypothetic concept (way) to diminish IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants through numerous generations during continuous cultivation.
+Successively, we expanded the above-mentioned hypothetic way to a universal hypothetic concept on the ability of higher eukaryotes for gaining un-programmed and new cell functions by means of irreversible creation of chromatin structure plasticity through numerous generations, in order to adapt to an unexpected, abnormal and/or uncomfortable environment change [98, 101-103].

-Protein and mRNA levels of IgM H- and L-chains are excessively elevated in both HDAC2(-/-) and Pax5(-) DT40 mutant cells at the early stage of cultivation and thereafter dramatically reduced through various generations during continuous cultivation
+Protein and mRNA levels of IgM H- and L-chains are excessively elevated in both HDAC2(-/-) and Pax5(-) DT40 mutant cells at the early stage of cultivation and thereafter dramatically reduced through numerous generations during continuous cultivation